CompanyMood/api-documentation/source/includes/_terminal_spots.md

 ## Retrieve the terminal spots of the users company
 Returns with an 401 if the user does not belong to a company

-You'll need the terminal_spot_id and its accorind department_id if you want to track a terminal mood.
+You'll need the terminal_spot_id and its associated department_id if you want to track a terminal mood.
 More under /moods

 ### Note